-There’s nothing more disappointing than the end of the RV season.
-It’s time to store your rig for winter, go back to your “home” and wait for the first signs of spring so you can hit the road again.
+There’s nothing more disappointing than the end of the RV season when it’s time to store your rig for winter, go back to your “home” and wait for the first signs of spring so you can hit the road again.

 But what if you didn’t have to wait?

-And not only is it possible but it’s also a lot of fun!
+It’s not only possible but it’s also a lot of fun!
 There are a ton of benefits of off-season RV’ing including cheaper prices, fewer crowds, and a unique winter perspective on the beautiful landscape!

 Why Class C RV’s?